BobbyESP/Spowlo/README.md

 </div>

 ## 🔮Upcoming features
-- [ ] Add music downloading with yt-dlp and an API to bridge Spotify links to YouTube ones (at least by the moment, i'll try to implement the python library SpotDL)
+- [x] Add music downloading with yt-dlp and an API to bridge Spotify links to YouTube ones (at least by the moment, i'll try to implement the python library SpotDL) [UPDATE: Coming in the remake]
 - [ ] Download the song that you are actually playing and also searching (that info will be provided by [spotify-web-api-kotlin](https://github.com/adamint/spotify-web-api-kotlin) library)
 - [ ] Add in-app packages downloading (not browser redirection)
 - [ ] Put more settings